jreviews/jreviews-4-release/README.md

 - Install JReviews.
 - From the JReviews App Store, update MyLists, Import and RapidLauncher Add-ons to their JReviews v4 compatible versions.
 - Install the new and free Events Calendar Add-on and take it for a spin!
-- There's a new forum board for [JReviews 4 general discussion](https://forum.jreviews.com/forum/134-general-discussion-before-stable-release/) during the alpha, beta stages.
+- There's a new forum board for [JReviews 4 general discussion](https://forum.jreviews.com/forum/134-general-discussion-before-stable-release/) during the alpha, beta, and RC stages.

 ## Breaking Changes